latyika94/Jira-Vue-Plugin-Example/README.md

 **Test plugin in Jira localhost webapp**
 Run `atlas-run` command in the root directory.
 After the webapp has been initialized open [http://localhost:2990/jira](http://localhost:2990/jira) in browser.
 Create a sample project and open an issue.
 You will see a new web panel with name "Vue Web Panel" on the right side of issue.
-In this webpanel you can generate random numbers and calculate the average of generated numbers (see: `VueIssueWebPanel.vue`).
+In this webpanel you can generate random numbers and calculate the average of generated numbers.
+See: [VueIssueWebPanel.vue](https://github.com/latyika94/Jira-Vue-Plugin-Example/blob/master/src/main/resources/frontend/js/VueIssueWebPanel.vue).